PacifistRam/etch-a-sketch/README.md

 # etch-a-sketch
-etch a sketch game for odun project curriculam
+etch a sketch game for odin project curriculam